All the New Marvel Movies Coming in 2021 and Beyond

 The movie originally assumed to be CAPTAIN MARVEL 2 has been revealed as THE MARVELS.
 Yes, Brie Larson will return as Carol Danvers, and the film will also feature Teyonah Parris as Monica Rambeau (daughter of Carol Danvers's pal Maria Rambeau, played by Lashana Lynch) from the series "WandaVision."
 And Iman Vellani, who will debut as Ms Marvel in the streaming series of the same name, will also have a role in the movie.
 With three versions of Captain Marvel in the roster, that new title certainly makes sense!
 THE MARVELS will be directed by Nia DaCosta (CANDYMAN).

 Moving even further into the future, there's the third Ant-Man movie, which will feature the return of Paul Rudd, Evangeline Lilly, Michael Douglas, and Michelle Pfeiffer.
 Kathryn Newton joins the cast as Cassie Lang and Jonathan Majors is on board to play Kang the Conqueror.
 Peyton Reed, who made the first two films, is back to direct the third.

-Last but very far from least is that Marvel is rebooting BLADE, with two-time Oscar winner Mahershala Ali (MOONLIGHT, GREEN BOOK) set to star.
-We don't know who is directing, nor do we have any story details.
-But since BLADE is all about a half-vampire anti-hero who hunts creatures of the night, we're hoping for an October release in 2023.
+Marvel is also rebooting BLADE, with two-time Oscar winner Mahershala Ali (MOONLIGHT, GREEN BOOK) set to star.
+We don't have any story details, but Bassam Tariq is directing from a script by Stacy Osei-Kuffour.
+And since BLADE is all about a half-vampire anti-hero who hunts creatures of the night, we're hoping for an October release in 2023.

-Want to read about all the superhero movies coming in 2021?
+Want to read about all the superhero movies coming soon?